DannyMang/payface/README.md

 Spring' 24 ML Club project

 to start:
-run this :
+run this, one of the requirements (dlib) needs this :

     brew install cmake

-(optional, i just do this to use a python3.10 environment, you dont have to do lol) {
+(optional, i just do this to use a python3.10 environment, you dont have to do lol)

     conda create -n my_env python=3.10
     conda activate my_env
-}

-TO - DO {
+TO - DO

     pip install -r requirements.txt
     python main.py
-}